Rhoban/ForceFoot/README.md

 You can buy low-cost ones from [AliExpress](http://www.aliexpress.com/wholesale?SearchText=strain+gauge+5kg), eBay or any general purpose market place.

-There is different gauges out there, this design is intended to work with differential ones (featuring wheatstone bridge arrangement, 4 wires).
+There is different gauges out there, we recommend suing differential ones (featuring wheatstone bridge arrangement, 4 wires).

-## Mechanical considerations